 Spatial Science Colloquium 2023 on "Spatial Development and Digitalisation"

-The intensive interactions between digitization and spatial development are the focus of the Spatial Science Colloquium 2023 (SSC2023) hosted by the Leibniz Research Network "Spatial Knowledge for Society and Environment (Leibniz R)".
-The SSC2023 will take place on 4 and 5 July.
-For the first time, the event will run over two days.
-Day 1 (English) is an online event aimed at an international scientific audience.
-Day 2 (German) will take place on site in Berlin and will be dedicated to the application-oriented exchange between science, politics and practice.
+The intensive interactions of digitalisation and spatial development are the focus of the Spatial Science Colloquium 2023 (SSC2023), an event hosted by the Leibniz Research Network "Spatial Knowledge for Society and Environment – Leibniz R".
+For the first time, the SSC will take place on two days: 4 July is an online event aimed at an international scientific audience.
+Day 2 on 5 July will be a face-to-face event in Berlin dedicated to the application-oriented exchange between science, politics and practice.

 Spatial Science Colloquium 2023